box/developer.box.com/content/guides/authentication/select.md

 ### Server-side JWT

-Server-side authentication using JSON Web Tokens (JWT) is only available to [Custom Apps][custom-app] and Enterprise Integrations.
-It does not involve a user into the authorization flow and as such can be used to act on behalf of any user in an enterprise.
+Server-side authentication using JSON Web Tokens (JWT) does not involve a user in the authorization flow and therefore can be used to act on behalf of any user in an enterprise.
 JWT uses a public/private key pair verify the application's permissions.